THE GROWCERY CAMP

 The Diamond Coast has lured geologists, adventurers, and fortune seekers for over a century.
 This part of the West Coast stretches from Lutsville to Alexander Bay.
 This Diamond Coast area is a Diamond mining area.
 The coast has many mining concessions.
 The mining operations restricted travelling in these regions for some years.

 The Diamond Coast route is open for five years now.
 It is a great new destination for travellers that enjoy the roads less travelled.
 In the past, you needed special clearance from the mines or an invitation to go through these areas.
-Today, you are welcome to travel along this route without any clearance checks along the way.
+Today, you are welcome to visit along this route without any clearance checks along the way.

 Contact The Growcery Camp and book your Diamond Coast Route today.